pedalboard/pedalboard-hw/README.md

   - The device can be used:
      1. MIDI controller only (Low Cost)
      1. both for MIDI and Audio, communication between the modules is done via MIDI.
-  - MIDI Moudule has independent microcontroller and firmware with immediate startup
+  - MIDI Module has independent microcontroller and firmware with immediate startup
   - Optional Power supply module if no USB Power is available on the board.
 - Maker friendly
   - Use of existing modules for the heavy lifting